raysan5/rguilayout/README.md

 Press LCTRL+ENTER to show code generation window, you can configure multiple export options to generate the code.
 To compile generated code, you need raygui v2.0 library (single-file header-only) and raylib v2.5 library.

 rGuiLayout ONE comes with a powerful command line for layout to code generation.
-Just type on command line:
+To view all available operation just run on command line:

  > rguilayout.exe --help